Marketing, Pricing and Value: what I learned during Black Friday

 Establishing a Premium Position in the Market

-2. People buy emotionally – then justify their decisions rationally
+2. People buy emotionally, then justify rationally

-3. People buy experiences
+3. People buy experiences, not products

-4. Price communicates value
+4. Price communicates value — don’t apologize for it

 5. Packaging communicates value